gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 [Claim your Azure Sphere device](https://docs.microsoft.com/en-au/azure-sphere/install/claim-device?WT.mc_id=github-blog-dglover)

+---

 ## Step 5: Configure the Azure Sphere WiFi Networking

 [Configure the Azure Sphere WiFi Settings](https://docs.microsoft.com/en-au/azure-sphere/install/configure-wifi?WT.mc_id=github-blog-dglover)

+---

+## Step 6: Ensure Azure Sphere OS Updated

+As of March 2020, your device should be version 20.01 or better.

+1. Start the **Azure Sphere Developer Command Prompt**
+	1. Press the <kbd>Windows Key</kbd>
+	2. Start typing **Azure Sphere Developer Command Prompt**
+	3. Select and start the **Azure Sphere Developer Command Prompt**.
+2. Check the device OS version ```azsphere dev show-os-version```
+3. If the device is not up to date, then restart the device ```azsphere dev restart```.
+This will trigger an update.
+4. It will take a few minutes for the update to be applied.
+Then recheck the OS version ```azsphere dev show-os-version```.

 ---